gihan9a/staticmaps-service/README.md

 ### Volumes

-`/cache` directory can be mounted to persist image caches
+`/cache` directory can be mounted as a volume to persist image caches

 ## Tests

 Tests can be found in `/test` directory.
 Tests can be run using `npm test`.
+Please make sure you have working internet connection when running integration tests.

 ## How to use?